Shreehar-KE/book-python-crash-course/PART 1 Basics.md

   * required in the method definition
   * must come first before other parameters
   * similar to `this` keyword in `Java`
-* attributes - variables associated with instances
+* attributes - variables associated with classes/instances
 * Class ~ set of instructions for how to make an instance
 * Object : instance of a class